 - a.
 Professional development and training opportunities shall be provided by the university to community faculty. - b.
-Professional Improvement Funds of not less than fifty-seven thousand, eight hundred dollars (\$57,800) in FY 2022 and sixty-eight thousand dollars (\$68,000) in FY 2023, per year shall be available to community faculty for improving professional competence related to their assignments at Metropolitan State University.
-A community faculty member is eligible to receive such funds during any Fiscal Year in which the faculty member is assigned by the university to work more than three (3) credits or to teach more than one (1) course in an academic year.
-Community faculty may seek these funds to support the development of newly assigned courses.
+Professional Improvement Funds of not less than \$68,000 in FY 2023, and beginning in FY 2025, not less than \$75,000 per fiscal year shall be available to community faculty for improving professional competence related to their assignments at Metropolitan State University.
+A community faculty member is eligible to receive such funds during any Fiscal Year in which the faculty member is assigned by the university to work more than three credits or to teach more than one course.
+Community faculty may seek these funds to support the development of newly assigned courses, and to pay for costs incurred when taking courses for professional development.